 Code of Ethics and Conduct

-On May 31, 2012, the Board of Directors approved the creation of an Ethics Committee whose main mission is to promote and regulate excellence in the personal and professional conduct of Viña Concha y Toro’s employees, consistent with the company’s principles and values.
+The Board of Directors, in its meeting of May 31, 2012 approved the incorporation of an Ethics Committee, whose main mission is to promote and regulate behavior of professional and personal excellence on the part of Viña Concha y Toro’s collaborators, in a manner consistent with the company’s principles and values.

 Crime Prevention Model